“How do you know me?” Nathanael asked. Jesus answered, “I saw you while you were still under the fig tree before Philip called you.” John 1:48 (NIV)

-But since I made this picture and those words came to me, I feel like I’ve discovered more and more that the person who I’m even now just beginning to know, was always there.
+Since I made this picture and those words came to me, I feel like I’ve discovered more and more that the person who I’m even now just beginning to know, was always there.

 He was there when I overtook a lorry on a short stretch of road.
 If anything had been coming in the opposite direction, I have little doubt that I’d have died and taken someone else with me.
 But in the moment I felt the presence of God like I have never done before or since.

 He was there when I when I ranted that I was fed up with how my church went on and on and on about Jesus this and Jesus that, because hey – Jesus isn’t the be all and end all!
 The simple, gentle, truthful voice gave a polite cough and asked, “So, what do you understand by ‘I am the Alpha and the Omega’?”

 He was there when I used to sing to myself.
 And he was grieved when the pressures of work meant that I stopped.
 I know because I once asked him how he felt about it and suddenly I knew more grief than I’ve ever felt for a person.
 Yet that was what he lavished just on my singing.

 And, strangely, knowing that God was always there casts out fear.